Estacada Farmers Market – Rules

 - All vendor vehicles need to be parked in the vendor lot.
 Moving closer to load is not permitted until AFTER 2pm.

 - The Board of Directors will consider exceptions to this policy for any physically disabled vendor.

 - Vendor prices must be clearly marked or posted and meet ODA rules and requirements for weight and packaging.

 - Collusion and deceptive pricing practices are prohibited.
 Vendors are not allowed to pressure, harass, or bully other vendors regarding product pricing.

 - The market does not guarantee any vendor the exclusive right to sell any one product.

-- The market may determine that a particular product is adequately represented and reject further applications for sales in that category.
+- The market may determine a particular product is adequately represented and reject further applications for sales in that category.

 - No petitions or political campaigning of any kind is allowed at the Market.

 Please read all market rules and sign/date this page and return with your application.

 I (print name) __________________________, have read and understand the Estacada Farmers Market operating rules.
 I agree to adhere to all guidelines, regulations and rules of the Estacada Farmers Market.
 I understand that the Estacada Farmers Market expects all vendors to provide their own business/product liability insurance.
 I certify that I am current with all licenses and/or certifications required for the sale of my products.